 - What is your ideal goal to invest?

 Your conversation around budgeting will change depending on the type of lead.
 If your prospect makes it clear they have no room to purchase your solution, it’s your job to begin conversations about planning for the long term, when budget is available.
 If a prospect is warmer (meaning they have budget to work with), your questions will change slightly.
-Questions about logistics
+Ask yourself:

 - If there were no hiccups, when would you hope to implement the new solution?